lucasnbsb/Data-Structures-and-Algorithms/README.md

     - hashmap all values
     - traverse the array again, if the current is not the start of a sequence ( last one is not in the map)
     - start counting and updating the max
+### 131. Palindrome Partitioning
+    - traverse the input calling dfs, only go deeper if the substring up to the index checked is a palindrome
+    - to go deeper, add the current partition to the path and reduce the input
 ### 138. Copy list with random pointer
     - iterate once creating the copy without the rando
     - make a reference with a hashmap from the old to the new